sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 - A 24-hour event date/time expiry check, to prevent processing of accumulated stale events, if any.

-- Readable Identity and Access Management policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.
+- Readable Identity and Access Management policies, formatted as CloudFormation YAML rather than JSON (where permitted), and broken down into discrete statements by service, resource or principal.

 ### Your Security Steps